Skip to main content

 Remediation

-Retry the scan again to check if issue persists.
+Retry the scan to check whether the issue persists.

 If the issue persists, follow these steps to avoid changes to issue count: